mgoltzsche/knowledgebot/README.md

 - Researchers and students interested in RAG systems
 - Anyone wanting to build a local, private Q&A bot over custom data

+## Current State Gap Identification
+While numerous AI-powered question answering systems exist, many rely on cloud-based LLMs and proprietary vector databases, raising concerns about data privacy, cost, and control.
+Existing solutions often require complex setup, lack transparency, or do not support fully local deployments.
+KnowledgeBot addresses these gaps by providing an open-source, fully containerized RAG pipeline that runs entirely on local hardware, using open components like Ollama and Qdrant.
+This approach empowers users to build private, domain-specific Q&A bots without exposing sensitive data to third parties.
+However, the current implementation does not yet support advanced features such as incremental data updates, fine-grained access control, or integration with non-web data sources (e.g., PDFs, Office documents).
+Future work should address these limitations and further benchmark KnowledgeBot against state-of-the-art RAG systems.

 ## Prerequisites

 - [Docker](https://docs.docker.com/engine/install/) as well as its [compose plugin](https://docs.docker.com/compose/install/) installed